FluentFlier/reddit-mastermind/README.md

 ## Why it stands out

 - **Multi‑persona realism**: OP + commenters are assigned with constraints that prevent obvious coordination.
-- **Quality guardrails**: Anti‑promo checks, voice consistency, timing realism, and duplication detection.
+- **Quality guardrails**: Anti‑promo checks, voice consistency, timing realism, duplication, over‑agreement, and low‑effort detection.
-- **Calendar‑first workflow**: View weeks at a glance, drill into threads, and edit in context.
+- **Calendar‑first workflow**: View weeks at a glance, drill into threads, edit in context, and group by subreddit.
+- **Intent metadata**: Each post includes goal, persona rationale, subreddit fit, expected replies, and SEO intent.
 - **Seeded demo data**: Slideforge is auto‑seeded so reviewers can explore immediately after login.

 ---